zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-mobileapp/build-for-install/build-for-install.md

 # Build a Mobile Application for Installation on Android and iOS Devices

-## Before You Begin
+## Introduction

-This 10-minute tutorial shows you how to build a mobile application for installation on Android and iOS devices.
+This tutorial shows you how to build a mobile application for installation on Android and iOS devices.

+### Estimated Lab Time:  10 minutes

 ### Background